torbsd/torbsd.github.io/obsd-relays.md

 #### Layout of Tor Files on OpenBSD ###

-The torrc file is located in /etc/tor/.
+The torrc file is located in /etc/tor/torrc.

-sample file is in /usr/local/share/examples/tor/torrc.sample
+The sample file is in /usr/local/share/examples/tor/torrc.sample

 Log